mmadsen/lnraw/_posts/2014-03-16-semantic-todo-list.md

 title: TODO for Semantic Axelrod project
 tags: [SAA2014, axelrod model, structured information, cultural transmission, dissertation,experiments,  experiment-semanticaxelrod]
 categories:
-- project:structured information
+- project-structured information
-- model:axelrod-ct
+- model-axelrod-ct
-- experiment:experiment-semanticaxelrod
+- experiment-experiment-semanticaxelrod
 ---

 UPDATE:  After finding a bug in the timing of innovation/mutation, I'm not using any of the previous data.